-We offer our customers the opportunity to trade futures contracts and options on futures contracts on a range of products including those based on interest rates, equities, foreign exchange, agricultural commodities, energy and metals.
-We also clear interest rate swaps and credit default swaps contracts.
-In September 2017, we announced we will exit the credit default swaps business by mid-2018.
+We offer our customers the opportunity to trade futures contracts and options on futures contracts on a range of products including those based on interest rates, equity indexes, foreign exchange, agricultural commodities, energy and metals.
+Through our acquisition of NEX, we now offer fixed income trading through BrokerTec and foreign currency trading through EBS, which are both included in the cash markets business.
 Our products provide a means for hedging, speculating and allocating assets.
 We identify new products by monitoring economic trends and their impact on the risk management and speculative needs of our existing and prospective customers.

-Most of our products are available for trading through our electronic trading platform.
-This execution facility offers our customers immediate trade execution and price transparency.
+Most of our products are available for trading through our electronic trading platforms.
+These execution facilities offer our customers immediate trade execution and price transparency.
 In addition, trades can be executed through privately negotiated transactions that are cleared and settled through our clearing house.